 This post contains affiliate links, this means that I may receive a commission at no cost to you if you click a link and make a purchase.

-Essential interrail packing list
+Writing an interrail packing list

 The European interrail trip is a post-exam tradition for British teens.
 For many it is their first proper holiday without their parents in tow.
 In brief, they buy an Interrail pass, valid for 15 days, 22 days or a month, and plot their journey by train around European cities.
 They’ll sleep in hostels, Airbnbs or sometimes on the trains themselves.
 Currently eastern Europe is particularly popular with student interrailers as the cost of living is lower than in western European cities like Paris or Berlin.
 You can read more of our interrail tips for teens, here.